Crooked Tree Golf Course Review

 Perched on a bluff overlooking the Little Traverse Bay of Lake Michigan, Crooked Tree is one of the Boyne family of courses.
 I actually liked it better than the more famous Bay Harbor, which lies just a stone’s throw away.

-Designed by Arthur Hills, Crooked Tree winds its way through forest and over meadow, taking full advantage of dramatic elevation changes.
+Originally designed by Harry Bowers, and then refinished by Arthur Hills, Crooked Tree winds its way through forest and over meadow, taking full advantage of dramatic elevation changes.
 The course has some spectacular views of Little Traverse Bay, most notably on the 7th green, 8th hole and at the turn between the fifteenth and sixteenth hole.

 Crooked Tree is a generally friendly course.
 Fairways are wide and greens are on the large side.
 Forty-some bunkers dot the landscape and water come into play on five holes.
 I never really felt threatened by any of these, though.

 A half dozen holes require significant carries, but these tend to be from elevated tees.
 The carries should not be a real problem if you’re playing from the correct tees, and taking advantage of the large landing areas.
 The carries can be visually intimidating, though.